-Our BWS production team will reach out to Black Women of the Atlanta Metro Area to join us for a series of small group conversations on a variety of subjects.
+Over the summer, Black women of the Atlanta Metro Area will be invited to join us for a series of small group community conversations on a variety of subjects.
 Those conversations will inspire our playwrights to create a collection of new plays featuring dynamic black female characters.
-Community conversations will take place in May and June via zoom.

 In November, after directors, dramaturgs, designers, stage managers and actors have done their magic, we will celebrate our stories with public readings of our new collection of plays, BLACK WOMEN SPEAK.

 “Why Black Women Speak?
 Theatre is the griot, the living archive of a people’s traditions and spirit.
 We will ask questions that inspire stories with that call.
 There are not enough plays by and about Black women.
 We will build on that library of stories.
 So we ask, in Atlanta today, who is the Black women?
 What gives her joy?
 What gives her hope?
 What tests her patience?
 How does she live?
 Is she part of a revolution?
 Or is she an evolution of a long tradition?” —MARGUERITE HANNAH